kycdao/smart-contracts/ethereum/kycdao-ntnft/README.md

 Example: `npx hardhat upgrade --contract KycdaoNTNFT --proxy-address "0xd9b477cD1a8f8942Aa1054aF1910f0A8cC824694" --network mumbai`

-## Verify source code on Etherscan / Polygonscan
+## Verify source code on Etherscan / Polygonscan e.t.c.
 Verifying contract source should mostly be handled by the hardhat tasks mentioned above.
 If it fails for some reason you can run it with:

 `npx hardhat verify CONTRACT_ADDR --network NETWORK`